WordPress Statistics 2025 — (Number of Websites & Users)

 Source: Hubspot.

-1. In the year 2024, WordPress will be used as an e-commerce tool by most small businesses.
+• WordPress is used as an e-commerce tool by most small businesses.
 WooCommerce will play a significant role in integrating payment gateways and e-commerce management.

-3. New navigational structures that are more user-friendly and easy to use are preferred by the developers.
+• The developers prefer new navigational structures that are more user-friendly and easy to use.

 Leave a Comment